Small breed

 Frequently asked questions

-Many Miniature Schnauzers fall around 11-20 lb (5-9 kg), depending on frame and muscle.
+Many Miniature Schnauzers fall around 11-20 lb (5.0-9.1 kg), depending on height, frame, muscle, and body condition.
+The breed should feel sturdy and square, not toy-like and not padded.

 Many 6-month Miniature Schnauzers are around 10-16 lb (4.5-7.3 kg), depending on sex and frame.